-Analyzing time-slices centered around a specific level of warming relies on the assumption that the changes in the climate and climate impact signals studied here are dominantly driven by changes in GMT and that the effect of changes in time-lagged systems such as large-scale ocean circulations (Schleussner et al., 2014a, b) on the quantities studied are of minor importance.
+Analyzing time-slices centered around a specific level of warming relies on the assumption that the changes in the climate and climate impact signals studied here

+- 15 are dominantly driven by changes in GMT and that the effect of changes in time-lagged systems such as large-scale ocean circulations (Schleussner et al., 2014, 2013) on the quantities studied are of minor importance.
 In addition, this approach does not account for the effect of other anthropogenic climate forcers that may differ for the same level of total radiative forcing such as aerosols (Zopa et al., 2012).
-It comes, however, also with several advantages.
+It comes, however, also - with several advantages.
 In particular, it eliminates the spread due to different transient climate responses across the model ensemble, which can deviate by up to a factor of two (Flato et al., 2013).
-Traditional approaches that analyze impacts over a given time period for all models in a model ensemble and relate this to a median GMT increase across the model ensemble do not account for this ensemble-intrinsic spread of global warming levels and will consequently overestimate the ensemble uncertainty of the GMT-dependent indices studied.
-The time-slice approach has furthermore been shown to provide better accuracy then traditional pattern scaled approaches (Herger et al., 2015).
-Although also relying on the debatable assumption of scenario-independence of the projected signals, which does not fully hold in climate stabilization scenarios (Tebaldi and Arblaster, 2014), timeslicing avoids known short-comings of classical pattern scaling analysis.
-In particular, it allows to capture non-linearities in extreme indices and precipitation related signals that relate to non-linear local feedbacks (Lopez et al., 2013) or large-scale circulation changes (Chadwick and Good, 2013; Hawkins et al., 2014).
+Traditional approaches that analyze impacts over a given time period for all models in a model ensemble and relate this to a median GMT increase across the model ensemble do not account for this ensemble-intrinsic spread of global - 25 warming levels and will consequently overestimate the ensemble uncertainty of the GMT-dependent indices studied.

-In addition to the anthropogenic forcing, natural variability is a dominant driver of the climate signal on multi-annual time scales for time-averaged quantities such as mean temperature and precipitation change (Knutti and Sedláček, 2012; Marotzke and Forster, 2014) and in particular for extreme weather events (Kendon et al., 2008; Tebaldi et al., 2011).
-Thus, natural variability may mask an already present climate change signal and consequently lead to a delayed detection of the imprints of climate change (Tebaldi and Friedlingstein, 2013).
-To overcome this limitation, Fischer et al. (2013) proposed a spatial aggregation approach that allows for a robust detection of an anthropogenic footprint in climatic extremes despite natural variability - an approach that has also been successfully applied to the observational record (Fischer and Knutti, 2014).
-Here, we adopt and extend this spatial-aggregation approach.
+In addition to the anthropogenic forcing, natural variability is a dominant driver of the climate signal on multi-annual time scales for time-averaged quantities such as mean temperature and precipitation change (Knutti and Sedláček, 2012; Marotzke and Forster, 2014) and in particular for extreme events (Kendon et al., 2008; Tebaldi et al., 2011).
+This finding has been further consolidated by perturbed-initial condition ensemble simulations (Fischer et al., 2013).
+Thus, natural variability may mask the effect of climate change on an individual grid cell basis and consequently lead to a delayed detection of the imprints of climate change (Tebaldi and Friedlingstein, 2013).
+To overcome this limitation, Fischer et al. (2013) have proposed a spatial aggregation approach that allows for a robust detection of changes in climatic extremes despite the substantial effect of natural variability on an individual grid-cell level - an approach that has also been successfully applied to the observational record (Fischer and Knutti, 2014).
+Here, we adopt and extend this spatial aggregation approach.

-As in Fischer et al. (2013), we consider the distribution of changes in the selected impact indicator at each grid point over the global land-mass between 66°N and 66°S (henceforth referred to as global land-mass) and additionally analyze changes for 26 world regions (as used in IPCC, 2012, see Tab.
-1 for details).
-This yields distributions for the indicators at 1.5°C and 2°C and for each of the ensemble members and regions, where the sample size is given by the number of grid points included in the respective regions.
-In a next step, the statistical significance of differences between the 1.5°C and 2°C distributions is assessed for each region and ensemble member.
-This is done using a two-sample Kolmogorov-Smirnov (KS) test with the null hypothesis that both distributions for 1.5°C and 2°C are drawn from the same probability distribution.
+As in Fischer et al. (2013), we consider the distribution of changes in the selected impact indicator at each grid point over the global land-mass between 66° N and 66° S (for the sake of simplicity henceforth referred to as global land-mass) and additionally analyze changes for 26 world regions (as used in IPCC, 2012, see Table 1 for details).

+15 This yields distributions for 1.5 °C and 2 °C for each of the ensemble members and regions, where the sample size is given by the number of grid points included.
+This allows for a pair-wise assessment using a two-sample Kolmogorov-Smirnov (KS) test with the null hypothesis that both distributions for 1.5 °C and 2 °C are drawn from the same probability distribution.